Your First Visit to the UPMC Voice Center

 Your doctor and a speech-language pathologist will start by carefully listening to your voice and may ask you to repeat some specially worded phrases.
-This allows the doctor to assess the vocal problem further.
+This allows the speech-language pathologist to assess the vocal problem further.

 The speech-language pathologist will perform a voice recording and analysis.
-These high quality recordings of your voice allow for computer-assisted analysis and quantitative measurement.
+These high quality recordings of your voice allow for computer-assisted analysis and quantitative measurement of various voice parameters.